 Through a chain of events that could only be orchestrated by the Lord, she ended up teaching a motor skills lab for pre-K through second grade in a rural Texas town.
-Eventually, she met Gwen Wild, our current AOTA CE Administrator.
+Eventually, she met Gwen Wild, our original owner and AOTA CE Administrator.
 Gwen conducted a controlled study in grades pre-K through sixth grade at her school.
 The goal was to evaluate the effects of using movement breaks and other sensory strategies, including BrainWorks, in the general education classroom.
 Results were published in the International Journal of Special Education (Steely & Wild, 2018).
-Gwen presented results at AOTA’s 100th anniversary.
-In 2016, Gwen invited her to join the company.
 In 2020, Gwen sold Sensational Brain (Celeste included) to Rachel Harrington.
 Celeste brings these varied experiences to bear when serving customers.
 Outside of work, Celeste enjoys playing with her grandsons and serving others through various ministries in her local parish.

-As an occupational therapist, Gwen has enjoyed treating children with a wide variety of developmental disorders in a number of settings but has a special passion for working with kids with sensory processing disorders.
+Gwen Wild has enjoyed treating children with a wide variety of developmental disorders in a number of settings but has a special passion for working with kids with sensory processing disorders.
 Gwen has her very own sensational children and has learned firsthand the importance of having effective sensory strategies in place in the home and classroom.